Cypriot cuisine: Meat

 Prior to Cyprus' urbanisation, Cypriots traditionally ate fresh meat on weekends.
 This was usually a boiled chicken, served with a starch (usually pasta or bulgur) cooked in its juices.
 This would stretch the meat to enable the whole family to eat.
 Other fresh meat dishes were only enjoyed occasionally, sometimes en masse as a feast such as a wedding.
 Now, as people are better off and meat is widely available, traditional meat dishes are enjoyed frequently.

 Afelia, when well prepared, is a saute of pork, red wine, and coriander seeds.
 Psito is large chunks of meat and potatoes cooked in the oven.
 Plenty of fat is used in its preparation; traditionally, this would have been rendered pig fat, but now sunflower oil is used.
 Olive oil is used as a dressing for salads, vegetables, and pulses but is not used to cook meat dishes.

 Souvlaki with tzatziki sauce and rice.

 Preserved pork is very popular, and before refrigeration, it was the main source of red meat available to Cypriots.
 Before refrigeration became widespread in the 19th century it was tradition to throw away the preserved pork in summertime.
 Cypriots also add red wine; therefore, there is a characteristic flavour to most of the charcuterie from the island.

 Lountza is made from the pork tenderloin.
 After the initial brining and marinading in wine, it is smoked.
 Although it can be aged, many prefer younger, milder lountza.
 It is often cooked over coals or fried with eggs to act as a sandwich filler or as part of a meze.
 Stronger than lountza and made from the leg, is chiromeri, which is similar to any smoked, air-dried ham from Southern Europe, although the wine flavour makes it characteristically Cypriot.
 In non-mountain areas, the same meat used for chiromeri is cut into strips along the muscle compartments and dried in the sun as basta.
 The shoulder of a freshly slaughtered animal is cut into chunks about the size of an almond along with a smaller quantity of chopped back fat, which are marinated in wine and brined, stuffed into intestines, and smoked as sausages (loukaniko).

 A traditional practice that is dying out fast is to render pig fat for use as a cooking medium and a preservative.
 Loukaniko and also chunks of fried salted pork meat and fat can be stored in earthenware jars submerged in the lard for a long time, even in the heat of the island.

 Lamb and goat meat is also preserved as tsamarella, made very salty to prevent the fatty lamb meat from going rancid.
 Very popular amongst both communities is preserved beef.
 The whole silversides and briskets are salted and spiced quite powerfully to make pastourma/bastirma.
+The Cypriot version of bastirma is more similar to Sujuk.
 The same meat and some fat is chopped finely and made into pastourma-loukaniko sausages.